-The Community centre was built in 1973 and is the hub of village life with many groups using the facilities and holding events there.
-The main hall is ideal for all manner of events from private parties to concerts and is home to the Markfield and Thornton theatre group - the stage making it an ideal venue for local amateur dramatic productions.
+The Community Centre was built in 1973 and is the hub of village life with many groups using the facilities and holding events there.
+The main hall is ideal for all manner of events from private parties to concerts and is home to the Markfield and Thornton Theatre Group - the stage making it an ideal venue for local amateur dramatic productions.

 Thornton Play Group uses the facilities each weekday morning.
-Thornton W.I. holds their monthly meetings.
-The Brownies meet here weekly, as does an art class.
+Thornton W.I. holds their monthly meetings there.
+The Brownies meet there weekly, as does an art class.
 The main hall is used as the venue for wedding receptions.
-More community events are being planned at the centre with quiz nights, folk concerts and of course the annual pantomime and plays.
-Outside the hall there is a large grassed area leading to the children's playground and the footpath to the reservoir.
+More community events are being planned at the centre with quiz nights, folk concerts and, of course, the annual pantomime and plays.
+Outside the hall there is a large, grassed area leading to the children's playground and the footpath to the reservoir.

 In addition to the main hall there is a self-contained sports hall with its own kitchen and toilets.
 In 2017 the trustees of the centre purchased sports equipment and started up a sports club.
 There are 4 table tennis tables and equipment plus a badminton court and equipment available.
 This has proved to be successful and enhanced the use of the centre.
+The Community Centre receives grant aid from Bagworth and Thornton Parish Council.